HenrikJoreteg/templatizer/README.md

 ## CLI

 Templatizer comes with a bin script to use from makefiles/package.json scripts/etc, it works like this:

 ```
 $ templatizer -d path/to/templates -o /path/to/output/templates.js
 ```

-## Sample?
+## Tests

-Check out the `tests/demo_output.js` file for... err... demo output built from the `templates` directory in this project.
+Run `npm test` to run the tests (you'll need phantomjs installed).
+You can also run the tests in your browser with `npm run browser-test` and going to [http://localhost:3003](http://localhost:3003).

 ## Changelog